Research shows that if you're going to spend money, then doing so on things that will allow you to be with others is

 28. Outdoor wilderness/nature survival courses.
 Gift a full day of immersion in nature, learning wilderness skills, and nature awareness.

 29. Climbing gyms.
-Children are natural climbers, and many of today's indoor climbing facilities offer classes and camps for kids.
+Children are natural climbers, and many of today's indoor climbing facilities offer classes and camps for children.

 30. Trampoline play zone.
 If your children love jumping on the bed, let them jump to their heart’s content at one of these indoor play zones.

 31. Horseback riding lessons.
 Besides building confidence around large animals, the care and cleaning of the horses foster respect and appreciation of animals.

 32. Tree and rope climbing adventures.
 These adventures are fun for all ages as they have different courses based on age and ability.